YujiSODE/txtCell/README.md

 - `function stat()`: method to count result data of 0 to 9:`map1` in Log object.
 Returned value is an array; n-th element shows number of n.

 ### 2.`imgMap.js`
-The interface to convert "map data" into canvas "image" or canvas "image" into "map data".
+Interface to convert "map data" into canvas "image" or canvas "image" into "map data".
 #### Function
 `function imgMap(canvasId)`
 Parameters